How to Get The Best WiFi Coverage

 NetSpot — floor plan

-By uploading picture of the building we’re scanning into NetSpot and taking samples of the WiFi in different locations, NetSpot shows how the signal strength looks across the entire location.
+By uploading an image of the floor layout of the space we’re scanning into NetSpot and taking samples of the WiFi in different locations, NetSpot shows how the signal strength looks across the entire location.
 This lets us know exactly what spots are strong, what are weak, and where we need to increase our coverage.

 By using a tablet or cell phone, we can quickly move from place to place in our location and get readings on the WiFi network.
 With this information we can scan specific spots to get an exact measurement for where we want to know about the strength or weakness of our network, or make multiple readings over time to compare one to another.